 one Lord, one faith, one baptism,Ephesians 4:5(NASB)

-The first three chapters in the book of Ephesians should fill our hearts with joy, and cause us to break forth into songs of praise, for they outline our divine election and our secure position in Christ, while the last three chapters give an overview of godly living, and examines what should be our practice in the Lord.
+The first three chapters in the book of Ephesians, should fill our hearts with joy and cause us to break forth into songs of praise for they outline our divine election and our secure position in Christ, while the last three chapters give an overview of godly living and examine what should be our practice in the Lord.

-Heavenly Father, how we praise and thank You for Your amazing wisdom and grace.
-Thank You that I am part of that one body... and that by grace through faith in the Lord Jesus, I was baptised, by one Holy Spirit into His Body, the moment I first believed.
-I pray that I may stand firm in the faith, and trust Your Word, which was given to us, by inspiration of God - through the pens of Your holy apostles and prophets.
-Keep me looking to Jesus - the Author and Finisher of that faith and in Whose name, I pray, AMEN
+Heavenly Father, how I praise and thank You for Your amazing wisdom and grace.
+Thank You that I am part of that one Body... and that by grace through faith in the Lord Jesus, I was baptised by the Holy Spirit into His Body the moment I first believed.
+I pray that I may stand firm in the faith and trust Your Word which was given to us by inspiration of God through the pens of Your holy apostles and prophets.
+Keep me looking to Jesus - the Author and Finisher of that faith and in Whose name I pray, AMEN.